yongenaelf/aelf-testnet-deploy-action/README.md

 1. Using [aelf-command](https://docs.aelf.io/en/latest/reference/cli/methods.html), generate a new wallet.
 2. Using [Portkey](https://portkey.finance/), get some testnet tokens at https://testnet-faucet.aelf.io/, transfer to the sidechain of the wallet in (1).
+3. Add the private key (PrivateKey) and wallet address (WalletAddress) as [GitHub secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) in the repository consuming this action.

 ```yaml
 uses: yongenaelf/aelf-testnet-deploy-action@v1.0